rkvardhi/DevOps_HW4_AdvancedDocker/README.md

 ```
 curl http://server:9001
 ```
-The screencast can be found in [this link](https://github.com/rkvardhi/DevOps_HW4_AdvancedDocker/blob/master/FileIO/ScreenCast_FileIO.mp4)
+The screencast of File IO can be found in [this link](https://github.com/rkvardhi/DevOps_HW4_AdvancedDocker/blob/master/FileIO/ScreenCast_FileIO.mp4)

 ####2.Ambassador Pattern:
 Created a virtual machine in Virtual Box and installed docker and docker compose.